HwWobbe/hello-world/README.md

 * stay focused on Content creation (not program enhanxcements)
 * Make sure to use local versions that sync (in case of CloudLoss)
 * make a weekly Commit, if only as an activity indicator.
-* try linking directly to Wiki pages.
-Confirm this work.
 * 2017-02-19: Added a picture

 <hr>